StevenBlack/vocab/million-dollar-words.md

 refraining from shopping on Sundays are both examples of shibboleths.

+### Shibboleth
+An absurd ideological belief is a form of tribal signaling.
+It signifies that one considers their ideology more important than truth, reason, or sanity.
+To one's allies, this is an oath of unwavering loyalty.
+To one's enemies, it is a threat display.

 ### shoah
 The mass murder of Jewish people under the German Nazi regime during the period 1941–45; the Ηolocaust.